RBiebrich/Games/README.md

-Command line games made to practice coding syntax and logic as well as project planning and execution.
+Command line games made to practice coding syntax/logic as well as project planning/execution.